Duty

 In Position

-We’re what’s known as a “Combination Department”.
-We began, however, as a fully volunteer force and remain volunteer-led with all volunteer firefighters.
-As volunteerism declined and the need to staff an ambulance 24/7/365 surfaced however, we hired Emergency Medical Technicians to administer the service, fill weekday daytime shifts, and to fill gaps in nighttime and weekend shifts.
-We do still have a cadre of volunteer EMTs who take night and weekend shifts and seek to expand that group in number.
+We’re what’s known as a “Combination Department”, having both volunteer and career members.
+We began, though, as a fully volunteer force and remain volunteer-led with all volunteer firefighters.
+As volunteerism declined and the need to staff an ambulance 24/7/365 surfaced, however, we hired an EMS Supervisor and 4 full-time Emergency Medical Technicians to fill core daytime shifts and many part-time EMTs to fill the gaps in nighttime and weekend shifts.
+We do still have a small cadre of volunteer EMTs who take night and weekend shifts and seek to expand that group in number.

 🩺 Emergency Medical Responder